decodewidwaiz/Nexus-E3/campus-commute/README.md

-# Welcome to your campus commute project
+# Campus Commute - Real-Time Bus Tracking PWA

-## Project info
+## Project Info

-**Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.

-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)
+This is a modern, responsive web application for real-time campus bus tracking.

+## How to Get Started

-Follow these steps:
+To work locally with this project, follow these steps:

 ```sh
 # Step 1: Clone the repository using the project's Git URL.